thangckt/stuff/_README.md

 There are 2 ways to set ENV paths for `texlive` packages:
-1. Use `alternaives` to set the default path.
+1. Use `alternaives` to set the default path. (avoid using this method)
 - Some packages may not work properly with this method.
 ```sh
 %post